Why Online Projects Fail — And How to Fix It With a System

 The Final Shift

-You don’t need a better idea.
+You do not need a better idea.

-You don’t need another strategy.
+You do not need another strategy.

-You don’t need more information.
+You do not need more random information.

 You need a better system.